minsun-ss/mads/README.md

 Workload: heavy

+#### SIADS 524 - Presenting Uncertainty
+They kept the original videos from March 2020/April 2020 which are not the greatest in resolution or quality (covid, remember); with that said, the videos are actually really engaging.
+Visualizations done in Altair, so I hope you remember 522, or do this as close as possible to 522 so you can keep Altair fresh in your mind.
+A course with quizzes + programming assignments + written assignments (the writing portions have more weight than the programming due to the nature of Altair).
+I found this a difficult course conceptually; I did fine on the quizzes, but never to the point where I was fully comfortable with what I was learning / had learned.
+A part of me is also a bit resistant to some of these design choices as well, but I think that's intrinsic to the nature of the material.

+Workload: medium

 #### SIADS 532 - Data Mining I
 Extremely fun.
 I honestly don't even remember any real issues with this class because there had been no bugs and the lecture slides extremely clearcut.
 Although, I felt Week 4 (edit distance) seemed out of place in the curriculum?
 Although